 6th Grade Diagnostic Math Test

-It is expected that students entering sixth grade will have a solid understanding of math concepts.
-So, many schools administer a diagnostic math test to ensure that students are on track and prepared for the math state test grade 6 challenges.
-These 6th grade math state tests inform educators if their students comprehend fundamental math concepts from their previous level and which areas may require additional instruction.
+Students entering sixth grade are expected to have a solid understanding of math concepts.
+So, many schools administer a diagnostic math test for 6th grade to ensure that students are on track and prepared for the math state test grade 6 examinations.

 The Importance of Diagnostic Tests